Emergencies and business continuity

 Business Continuity

-Local authorities must have adequate measures in place to maintain essential services and subsequently recover from the effects of significant disruption to normal working.
-This process of increasing the organisation’s resilience is known as Business Continuity Management (BCM).
+Local authorities must have adequate measures in place to maintain the essential services that they provide during a significant disruption to normal working.
+This should focus on the management of, and subsequent recovery from, any negative effects that the disruption brings.
+By having plans and processes in place, it increases the resilience of the organisation.
+This process of increasing resilience is known as Business Continuity Management (BCM).

 For further information on business continuity and how you can use it to protect your business, you can visit the business continuity planning page on Lincolnshire County Council's website.